Ali Brown (businesswoman)

 Ali Brown (born August 3, 1971) is an American entrepreneur business coach, author, speaker, and television commentator.
-She is the founder and CEO of Ali International LLC, an enterprise devoted to empowering women entrepreneurs around the world that currently has over 65,000 members in her online and offline programs.
+She is the founder and CEO of Ali International LLC, an enterprise offering business and leadership coaching for women entrepreneurs.
 In 2009, Brown's company ranked #263 on the Inc. 500 list of fastest-growing private companies in the nation.
 In 2010, Brown was a recipient of the Enterprising Women of the Year award, and in April 2010 she was featured in the season finale of ABC's Secret Millionaire.

 Career

 Brown was born in Stamford, Connecticut.